PrajwalAmte/Sign_Language_Recognition/README.md

 ## Acknowledgements

 This project makes use of the Mediapipe library for hand gesture recognition and the Google Text-to-Speech (gTTS) library for speech synthesis.
-The ASL gesture dataset used in this project was obtained from Kaggle.
+The ASL gesture dataset used for this project was obtained from [Kaggle](https://www.kaggle.com/datasets/datamunge/sign-language-mnist) and serves as the primary dataset for training and testing the ASL gesture recognition model.

+## License

+This project is licensed under the MIT License.
+Refer to the `LICENSE` file for more information.

+Feel free to contribute and adapt this project to enhance accessibility and communication for individuals using American Sign Language.

 ## License